Glossary of Terms

 Academic Year: Annual period during which a student attends and receives formal instruction.
 At Dalton State, the academic year runs from August – July and is divided into three semesters (Fall, Spring, Summer).

-Accommodations: Academic or physical adjustments made to ensure students with qualifying disabilities have equal access to courses and programs provided on or by Dalton State.
+Accommodations: Academic or physical adjustments made to ensure students with qualifying disabilities have equal access to courses and programs provided at or by Dalton State.
 Reasonable academic and/or physical accommodations are provided to students through Disability Access.
 Students must self-disclose, register, and request accommodations.

 Accuplacer: A suite of computerized tests that determines knowledge in math, reading, and writing as a student prepares to enroll in college-level courses.
 The results of the assessment are used by academic advisors to place students in first-year classes.
 The Accuplacer can be taken on campus through the Testing Center and should be taken before starting college classes.